-The public is invited to participate in an experiment or study thus having a large number of participants.
-In this way researchers obtain a large amount of data which they then can analyse.
-Often the results are presented in a scientific journal.
-They are aimed at attracting the public’s attention to a scientific subject and invite all visitors to watch, analyse and evaluate.
+The public is invited to participate in a large-scale experiment or study.
+In this way, researchers can obtain a large amount of data which they then can analyse.
+Often the results are presented in a scientific journal, as well as in a more public-friendly way, so those who took part can see the results of the experiment they were a part of.

-For scientist it is a good way to gather lots of data if needed for their research.
-Participants gain an insight into how research works and they learn about scientific methods and allows them to feel to be a part of “research/science”.
-Further, you can attract many people with just one activity and such mass experiments are often picked up by the media.
+For scientists in certain fields of study, this is a great way to gather lots of data for a research project.
+Participants gain an insight into how research is conducted, about the scientific methods as well as allowing them to feel to be a part of “research/science”.

 - Find a suitable mass experiment